 - Must bring a collaborative, outgoing, professional, and innovative approach to tackling these issues

 - Ability to deliver high quality work in a dynamic organization with quick turnaround times

 - Ability to travel throughout country as needed (up to 25%).

 Application Deadline: August 31, 2020 but will continue to accept applications until hired.

 Salary is competitive and commensurate with experience and background.
 AFT provides a full and generous benefits package.

 If you are eager to join our team, please visit this page to apply.

-Please include a cover letter with resume for consideration.
+Please include a cover letter and a CV for consideration.

 American Farmland Trust provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, American Farmland Trust complies with applicable state and local laws governing nondiscrimination in employment in every location in which the organization has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.